Ierdna100/OSLoader/README.md

 ## Projects present in the repository
 ### OSLoader
 Loads mods found in the `.../Obenseuer/OSLoader/mods/` folder in the game making use of Doorstop.
-Doorstop initializes with a library called `winhttp.dll`, which is loaded instead of the one in your Windows installation$^1$.
+Doorstop initializes with a library called `winhttp.dll`, which is loaded instead of the one in your Windows installation $^1$.

 ### TestMod
 Testing if mods work.
 I don't know why you'd want to use this, but it's there.
 Currently, mods can not access